 She promotes education about transgender topics in public schools, starting with kindergarten.

 She openly discussed being transgender in a campaign ad:

 Danica Roem was elected:

 By 9 PM on election day, votes had been counted from 19 out of 20 precicts.
-Danica Roem (D) defeated Robert Marshall by a vote of 54.6% to 45.4%.
-The final count should not deviate much from these numbers.
+Danica Roem (D) defeated Robert Marshall by a comfortable margin.
+The vote was 54.6% to 45.4%.

 When she is sworn in as a Delegate, she will become the first openly transgender state legislator to be elected in the U.S. In 1992, Althea Garrison was the first transgender person to actually be elected.
 She served one term in the Massachusetts House, but was not publically known to be transgender during her campaign.

 The following information sources were used to prepare and update the above